Casablanca (film): Writing

 Bogart's line "Here's looking at you, kid", said four times, was not in the draft screenplays, but has been attributed to a comment he made to Bergman as she played poker with her English coach and hairdresser between takes.

 Despite the many writers, the film has what Ebert describes as a "wonderfully unified and consistent" script.
 Koch later claimed it was the tension between his own approach and Curtiz's that had accounted for this.
 "Surprisingly, these disparate approaches somehow meshed, and perhaps it was partly this tug of war between Curtiz and me that gave the film a certain balance."
 Julius Epstein later noted the screenplay contained "more corn than in the states of Kansas and Iowa combined.
 But when corn works, there's nothing better".

 The film ran into some trouble with Joseph Breen of the Production Code Administration (the Hollywood self-censorship body), who opposed the suggestions that Captain Renault extorted sexual favors from visa applicants, and that Rick and Ilsa had slept together.
 Extensive changes were made, with several lines of dialogue removed or altered.
 All direct references to sex were deleted; Renault's selling of visas for sex, and Rick and Ilsa's previous sexual relationship were implied elliptically rather than referenced explicitly.
 Also, in the original script, when Sam plays "As Time Goes By", Rick exclaims, "What the —— are you playing?"
-This line was altered to "Sam, I thought I told you never to play ..." to conform to Breen's objection to an implied swear word.
+This line was altered to "Sam, I thought I told you never to play ..." to conform to Breen's objection to an implied profanity.